shopware/shopware/changelog/_unreleased/2020-09-07-optimize-foreign-key-resolver.md

 ---
 # Core
 * Changed result of `\Shopware\Core\Framework\DataAbstractionLayer\Dbal\EntityForeignKeyResolver`.
-* The entity foreign key resolver has previously executed a single query to determine the foreign keys of the associations.
+* Changed the foreign keys to be determined per association using a separate query.
+The entity foreign key resolver has previously executed a single query to determine the foreign keys of the associations.
 This leads to very slow queries for large amounts of data, which block the database.
-The foreign keys are now determined per association using a separate query.
 * Deprecated `\Shopware\Core\Framework\DataAbstractionLayer\Dbal\CriteriaQueryHelper::addIdCondition` use `se \Shopware\Core\Framework\DataAbstractionLayer\Dbal\EntityDefinitionQueryHelper::addIdCondition` instead
----
+___
-# Upgrade
+# Upgrade Information
+## Entity Foreign Key Resolver
 There are currently systems that have performance problems with the `\Shopware\Core\Framework\DataAbstractionLayer\Dbal\EntityForeignKeyResolver`.
 We have now created a solution for this, but we have to change the format of the return value of the different functions as follow:

+### getAffectedDeleteRestrictions & getAffectedDeletes
+* `EntityForeignKeyResolver::getAffectedDeleteRestrictions`
-## `EntityForeignKeyResolver::getAffectedDeleteRestrictions` && `EntityForeignKeyResolver::getAffectedDeletes`
+* `EntityForeignKeyResolver::getAffectedDeletes`

 **before**
 ```
 [